 - salt and pepper to taste

-Add the steaming basket to the pressure cooker.
+Add the steaming basket to the pressure cooker and add enough water to come to bottom of the basket.
 Add cubed potatoes (and you don’t need to be too fancy with cutting the pieces – just relatively same size for uniform cooking).
 Place washed eggs on top of the potatoes.
 Close the unit, set to steam for 4 minutes.
 When finished, use the rapid release method to ensure eggs don’t over cook and potatoes stay firm.

 Add eggs to a cold water ice bath.
 Remove potatoes and drain excess water.
 Add to large serving bowl.
 Peel eggs, wash and cube.
 Add to potatoes.
 Let cool completely before mixing so as not to turn the potatoes into mush.